KTH/devops-course/contributions/executable-tutorial/yilinc-ntli/README.md

 MERN is a very common tech stack consisting of MongoDB, Express, React, Node.
 We want to create a Kataconda, to show how to automate the deployment of this tech-stack to AWS EC2 instances using an Ansbile Playbook.
+This way we create and configure the infrastrucutre with code.